Effectiveness and detection of denial of service attacks in Tor: The Denial of Service Attack

-As mentioned above, Tor uses a modified bandwidth-weighting algorithm to choose relays for each position.
-This algorithm chooses each relay with probability proportional to its weighted bandwidth, where the weight assigned to a relay depends on both the position being selected for (guard, middle, or exit) and the flags of the relay.
-A \emph{guard-only} (\emph{exit-only}) relay is one with the Guard (Exit) flag set and the Exit (Guard) flag not set; this is in distinction to a \emph{guard} (\emph{exit}) relay, which is one in which the Guard (Exit) flag is set, irrespective of the Exit (Guard) flag.
+Tor's modified bandwidth-weighting algorithm chooses each relay with probability proportional to its weighted bandwidth, where the weight assigned to a relay depends on the position being selected for (guard, middle, or exit) and the flags of the relay.
+To fully describe the attacker, we need to compute these probabilities.
+A \emph{guard-only} relay is one with the Guard flag set and the Exit flag not set; this is in distinction to a \emph{guard} relay, which is one in which the Guard flag is set, irrespective of the Exit flag.
+We define \emph{exit-only} and \emph{exit} relays similarly.
 A \emph{guard-exit} relay is one with both flags set.
-The bandwidth weights are defined in terms of the following values: \begin{itemize} \item $G$, $E$, and $T$ are the guard-, exit-, and total bandwidth of the network; \item $\gamma = G/T$; $\eta = E/T$. \item $w_{G_0} = 1-1/3\gamma$; $w_{E_0} = 1-1/3\eta$; and $w_Z = w_{G_0}w_{E_0} = (1-1/3\gamma)(1-1/3\eta)$. \end{itemize} The various weights are given in Table~\ref{tbl:weights}.
+The bandwidth weights are defined in terms of the following values: \begin{itemize} \item $G$, $E$, and $T$, the guard-, exit-, and total bandwidth of the network, respectively; \item $\gamma = G/T$; $\eta = E/T$. \item $w_{G_0} = 1-1/3\gamma$; $w_{E_0} = 1-1/3\eta$; and $w_Z = w_{G_0}w_{E_0} = (1-1/3\gamma)(1-1/3\eta)$. \end{itemize} The various weights are given in Table~\ref{tbl:weights}.